mhagstrand/slate/source/includes/_changelog_2016.md

 ## <span class="jumptarget"> July </span>

+### v3 catalog API in partner release

+We're excited to announce that BigCommerce's v3 catalog API is now available to partners, for use on all production stores.
+This new API has been designed around two main goals:

+* Optimized for efficiency.
+A simplified variant/modifier model allows fewer API calls.
+* Backward-compatible with our v2 API.

+New features include:

+* Ability to create products, and all their variants, with one API call.
+* Ability to fetch a list of all variants, separate from their parent product.
+* Clear delineation of options tied to SKUs, versus those that adjust only base products.
+* Rules are not required when using options or modifiers.
+(Modifiers have easy-to-understand adjusters instead.)

+For key details, please see <a href="https://github.com/bigcommerce/api#v3-catalog-api" target="_blank">this announcement</a>, which links to Swagger documentation on the new API.

+Please also see <a href="https://github.com/bigcommerce/api/blob/master/docs/v3-catalog.md" target="_blank">this broader overview</a>, which includes authentication instructions.
+It also provides links where we invite you to submit issues on GitHub – and use Trello to to nominate, vote on, and track future additions to our API.

+### Customer resource has new "accepts_marketing" field

+The Customer API has a new `accepts_marketing` field, which records whether the customer would like to receive marketing content from this store.
+The new field is a boolean and is read-only, reflecting the customer's selections on the storefront.

+We have updated our Customer API [documentation and example responses](/api/v2/#customers) to include this new field.

 ### Customer login via JWT token generation

 A new Customer Login API facilitates single sign-on (SSO) by allowing your apps to programatically log customers into stores.